drewww/breach/docs/plan.md

  - power lines could be in the floor??

-## Smoke
+# Gas

-What IS smoke?
+What IS smoke/gas?
 We have three options.

 1. Tile -- probably not, because when the smoke is gone the tile is stil there.
 2. Actor -- could be, since we'll need some system and it has some state.